dragon-fire-fly/german-idiom-quiz/README.md

 #### `endGame()`
 - tidies up the screen at the end of the game
 - hides the container that displays the questions
-- unhides the summary page with score displayed
+- unhides the end/summary page with score displayed
-- displays a button with an event listener for users to click if they wish to review their answers
+- displays a button with an event listener for users to click if they wish to review their answers and one for navigating back to the home page
 - calls the insertTable() function and passes in the questions from the quiz

 #### `saveHighScore()`